Building Trust Through Cybersecurity: A Competitive Edge for Mortgage Companies

 • Lower insurance costs.
 Cyber insurance premiums correlate directly with security posture.
 Higher scores mean lower premiums.
 That saving flows straight to the bottom line.

 • Avoid the breach nightmare.
 The IBM 2025 Cost of a Data Breach Report puts the global average at 241 days to detect and contain a breach.
-Continual monitoring shrinks that window to hours.
+Continual monitoring through Microsoft Sentinel shrinks that window to hours.
 For a breakdown of how hidden IT complexity drives up breach costs, see our cost analysis.

 Your Trust-Building Action Plan